matihost/monorepo/k8s/apps/mq/README.md

 Prerequisites:

-* Assumes Minikube is installed locally.
+* Assumes Minikube or GKE deployment.
 Deploy MQ server as StatefulSet on Minikube.
 Use `k8s/minikube` for Minikube deployment

-* Assumes Istio is deployey on Minikube  for MQ Web Dashboard exposure.
+* Assumes Istio is deployed for MQ Web Dashboard exposure.
 Use `k8s/istio` for Istio deployment.

-* MQ server listener is exposed via Minikube's LoadBalancer on port 1414.
+* MQ server listener is exposed via Service LoadBalancer on port 1414.

+* When TLS needed to be used to access queues, TLS option needs to be used during MQ provisioning.

 * Ensure MQ client is installed in the current system.
 See `ansible/system` playbook for how to install it in Ubuntu.
 It is needed for `runmqsc` cli.
 Also examples uses sample applications from MQ client.